 In both these scenarios, any bookie paying out on just the top four or five for each way bets would have used dead heat rules.
 If they paid out for the top six or more, all golfers in the play-off would be settled as full winners.

 10-Way Tie Delivers Tiny Payday

 It took us some serious delving but at the 2012 Open Championship, we saw a whopping 10 players tie for ninth place.
-Increasingly, several bookmakers have paid each way bets down to a huge 10 places in the majors and so if your player finished ninth you might have expected a nice profit.
+Increasingly, several bookmakers have paid each way bets down to a huge 10 places in the majors and so if your player finished ninth you might have expected a nice net win.

 Sadly this was not the case in 2012 at Royal Lytham & St Anne’s, with the final leaderboard shown below.

 |T3||Brandt Snedeker, Tiger Woods||-3|

 |T9||Mark Calcavecchia, Dustin Johnson, Miguel Angel Jimenez, Zach Johnson, Matt Kuchar, Alex Noren, Ian Poulter, Vijay Singh, Thorbjorn Oleson, Geoff Ogilvy||E|

 Depending on how many places your bookie offered, dead heat rules may have been used to settle bets any of the players from Luke Donald and Graeme McDowell down.
 Let us assume, however, that you backed the Swede Alex Noren at 100/1 each way (1/5 the odds) based on 10 places. £10 each way would return a very meagre £42.
 A net win for sure, but someway shy of the £210 you might have expected.